Upstream#

 via remote session storage.

-Here, the shared memory acts as a local cache,
+Here, the shared memory zone acts as a local cache,

 while the remote storage is the authoritative source.